viralemergence/clover/README.md

-# A reconciled association dataset for the global vertebrate virome
+# Harmonized association dataset for the vertebrate virome

 ## What is 🍀?
 You're looking for data for your research on wildlife virology, macroecology, or zoonotic risk prediction.
 But there are too many options!